mansuf/mangadex-downloader/README.md

 What will you need:

-- Python 3.8.x or up with Pip (if you are in Windows, you can download bundled executable [here](https://github.com/mansuf/mangadex-downloader/releases))
+- Python 3.8.x or up with Pip (if you are in Windows, you can download bundled executable.
+[See this instructions how to install it](#how-to-bundled-executable))

 That's it.